alvivar/bite/README.md

     s data.author.twitter matnesis

-This way you can use **b** to get a list of keys and values from the children of a particular key.
+This way you can use **b** to get a list of keys and values from the children of a particular key, separated by the byte 0.

     b data.author
     > name Andrés Villalobostwitter matnesis

-You may think that there is nothing separating each key value, but **b** uses the byte 0 as separator.

-A more classic behaviour, is that you can construct JSON with **js**.
+A more classic behavior, is that you can construct JSON with **js**.

     js data
     >